jamesheald/COIN/README.md

 ### Parallel computing

 Lower variance estimates of the log likelihood and less-noisy internal representations can be obtained by increasing the number of runs of a simulation.
 If runs are performed in series (using a for loop), the runtime scales linearly with the number of runs, which may be prohibitive if the number of runs is large.
-To reduce the runtime, each run can be performed in parallel across multiple CPU cores (e.g. on a computer cluster).
+To reduce the runtime, each run can be performed in parallel across multiple CPU cores (e.g., on a computer cluster).
 To engage parallel processing, specify the maximum number of CPU cores available via the maxCores property.
 The default setting of maxCores is 0, which implements serial processing.

 ### Properties